mercadopago/devsite-docs/guides/checkout-pro/integrate-chopro-web.en.md

 >
 > The value displayed in the ID property below is an example only and can be changed, but it must always match the ID indicated in the rendering step.

+> CLIENT_SIDE
+>
+> h2
+>
+> Start the checkout from the preference

-2. At the end of the previous step, **initialize your checkout using the ID of the previously created preference with the identifier of the element where the button should be displayed**, if you are using the `Javascript/HTML` integration, or by instantiating the component, in the case from the `React` library, as shown in the examples below.
+At the end of the previous step, **initialize your checkout using the ID of the previously created preference with the identifier of the element where the button should be displayed**, if you are using the `Javascript/HTML` integration, or by instantiating the component, in the case from the `React` library, as shown in the examples below.

 [[[
 ```Javascript